Fourier-Jacobi models of Deligne-Lusztig characters and depth zero local descent for unitary groups: Local descent for -adic unitary groups

 Let

 The following result is equivalent to \Cref{CG-thm} and can be easily deduced from the main theorem of \cite{CG}.

 \begin{thm} Suppose there is an irreducible depth zero supercuspidal representation of $M=\GL_m(\RE)$ distinguished by $\GL_m(\RF)$.
-Then $m$ is odd if $\RE/\RF$ is unramified and $m$ is even if $\RE/\RF$ is ramified.
+Then $\RE/\RF$ is unramified if $m$ is odd, and $\RE/\RF$ is ramified if $m$ is even.
 Moreover, there is a bijection

 where

 \end{thm}

 \delete{ \begin{thm} An irreducible depth zero supercuspidal representation $\tau$ of $M=\GL_m(\RE)$ is distinguished if and only if $\tau = \textrm{c-}\Ind^M_{M_{[x]}} \bar{\tau}$ with $x$ a hyperspecial point of $\CB(M)$ and $\bar\tau|_{M_x}$ is inflated from an irreducible cuspidal representation $\bar\tau'$ of ${\sf M}^F$ such that one of the following hold: \begin{enumerate} \item $\RE/\RF$ is unramified, $m=2n-1$ is odd, ${\sf M}^F= {\sf GL}_{m}(\Ff_2)$, $\bar{\tau}'$ is conjugate self-dual as in Section \ref{ssec-UG}: